Nielsbishere/core/README.md

 ```
 The above does generate the correct code.
 Yes, it doesn't look perfect, but at least you can use commas in a macro now.
 ### Standard data types
-OSTLC includes defines for types and handles vectors and colors as well.
+OSTLC includes defines for types.
 The following is how you note objects from the OSTLC:
 ```cpp
    //Unsigned integer (u<bits>)
   u32 i = 0U;